Independent guide. Comparison uses 2026 EIA state-average residential rates and EIA state-average natural gas prices.Verified June 2026

 |---|---|---|---|---|---|

 Heat pump assumes HSPF2 9.5 (typical seasonal average COP about 2.8).
 Gas furnace assumes 95 percent AFUE.
-Gas prices are EIA residential averages with regional adjustment.
-"Slim" winner means under 15 percent difference; either system is reasonable.
+Electricity rates are EIA April 2026 state residential averages; gas prices are EIA January 2026 state residential averages (peak heating month).
+"Slim" or "Even" means under 15 percent difference; either system is reasonable.
+Florida is omitted because EIA reports no January 2026 residential gas price for it.

 The BTU equivalence math